information security

 4 ways to block employee websites when working from home

-The advantages go far beyond keeping employees productive and under observation.
-The dangers of the internet are countless and the vast majority come from access by lay and unprepared users.
+The advantages go far beyond keeping the employee productive and under observation.
+The dangers of the internet are countless, and the vast majority come from access by inexperienced and unprepared users.

 Videos

-LIVESEC – The importance of information and cyber security in business planning
+LIVESEC – The importance of information security and cybersecurity in business planning

-Live 'Adherence to the LGPD: a journey in information security'
+Live stream 'Compliance with the LGPD: a journey in information security'

 https://conteudo.lumiun.com/semana-da-seguranca-na-internet